10-5-pursuit/Request-Response-Cycle-APIs-and-Postman-Lab/README.md

 - Identify at least two ways to use the data within a web application.

-> I could imagine integrating this API into an app that sugest books accordingly to the user interests.
+> I could imagine integrating this API into an app that recoomend books accordingly to the user interests or an app that holds an personal copyright free library.

 ### Documentation